open-rmf/rmf-web/README.md

 # interactive prompt
 sudo -i -u postgres
 ```
-The defaults are for PostgreSQL to be listening on 127.0.0.1:5432.

 To manually reset the database:
 ```
 sudo -u postgres bash -c "dropdb postgres; createdb postgres"